department-of-veterans-affairs/vagov-content/pages/careers-employment/veteran-owned-business-support.md

 <br>

-#### What qualifies me as a Veteran?

-You’re considered a Veteran if you meet either of the requirements listed below.

-**At least one of these must be true.
+**To be considered a Veteran, at least one of these must be true.
 You:**

 - Served on active duty with the Army, Air Force, Navy, Marine Corps, or Coast Guard for any length of time and didn't receive a dishonorable discharge, **or**
 - Served as a Reservist or member of the National Guard and were called to federal active duty or disabled from a disease or injury that started or got worse in the line of duty or while in training status